olaurino/mapping-vodml/004-normative.md

 More discussion will be needed to address these issues.

+(**TODO** OL: The most important thing to stress here imo is that defining new mappings is equivalent to writing software drivers: documents similar to this one will make it possible to implement standardized mappings from vodml to other metamodels.
+We will most likely have some `json` and `yaml` examples.
+We should try and ask somebody to explore `RDF` mappings, which would be particularly useful and interesting.
+In the end VOTable is the current standard for IVOA, but by no means one of the standards in the community.
+Having mechanisms for faithfully roundtrip between different formats is an important part of this specification.)

 [^18]: As discussed earlier, it is allowed that the same object is
     represented multiple times in the same table.